selforganising/book/README.md

-# Welcome to Founders & Coders III
+# Welcome to Collective Academy

 ## September 15, 2014